milandjurdjevic/cenum/src/Cenum/README.md

 an `Enumerate()` method for them.
 The method will enumerate all `public static readonly` fields with the same type as the marked class itself.

-An enumeration class cannot be nested or contain `static` modifier.
+An enumeration class cannot be nested or contain the `static` modifier.

 ### Example
 ```csharp